You probably know all the excuses, and may have used one (or more) yourself:

 You spend roughly a third of your life in your bedroom, and the appearance of your room has an effect on your mood.
 It’s hard to feel calm, relaxed, competent, and grounded when you are surrounded by disorganization.
 A properly made bed (no, it doesn’t have to be up to military standards, just neat and unrumpled) instantly makes the entire room look pulled together, creating a subtle vibe of tranquility and competence.
 A made bed shows that you care about yourself and your home, and that feeling of being cared for helps lift your mood and lighten your emotional burdens.

 It even makes you feel happier, according to Gretchen Rubin, author of “The Happiness Project.”
 During her research for the book, she found that one of the most common simple changes that led to happiness was learning to make the bed each morning.
+So go for it; what else can do so much to make you happy with so little effort, and in so little time?
+Well, other than eating a chocolate bar, but you won't feel guilty after making your bed.

-It Just Plain Looks and Feels Better
+It Just Looks and Feels Better

 Think of walking into a hotel room… the first thing that catches your eye is a neatly made bed that practically begs you to slide between the soft sheets.
 Now imagine that same hotel room, but with an unmade, rumpled bed.
 Would you still want to slide between those sheets?
 Probably not.
 There’s just something about a made bed that feels better at the end of a long day, partly because it makes the bed look cleaner (even if you actually haven’t changed your sheets in weeks), and partly because when a bed looks good, it also feels good.